 Another piece of advice is to try to go to the Nashville flea market on a cool day so you don’t end up too tired and cranky after a long day at the flea.
 In fact, the best months with the most selection are generally the peak spring and fall months.
 Winter is the worst because it is really cold; but you might also get a really good bargain, because in winter the sellers really have to sell everything they have to break even.

 Did you know that?

-The nickname Music City dates back to 1874, where after receiving and hearing a performance by the Fisk Jubilee Singers, Queen Victoria of England is reported as saying that “These young people must surely come from a musical city”.
+The nickname “Music City” dates back to 1874, when Queen Victoria of England, after receiving and hearing a performance by the Fisk Jubilee Singers, reportedly said, “These young people must surely come from a musical city.“